Easter Rising: Easter Monday

 On the morning of Monday 24 April, about 1,200 members of the Irish Volunteers and Irish Citizen Army mustered at several locations in central Dublin.
 Among them were members of the all-female Cumann na mBan.
 Some wore Irish Volunteer and Citizen Army uniforms, while others wore civilian clothes with a yellow Irish Volunteer armband, military hats, and bandoliers.
 They were armed mostly with rifles (especially 1871 Mausers), but also with shotguns, revolvers, a few Mauser C96 semi-automatic pistols, and grenades.
 The number of Volunteers who mobilised was much smaller than expected.
 This was due to MacNeill's countermanding order, and the fact that the new orders had been sent so soon beforehand.
 However, several hundred Volunteers joined the Rising after it began.

 Shortly before midday, the rebels began to seize important sites in central Dublin.
 The rebels' plan was to hold Dublin city centre.
 This was a large, oval-shaped area bounded by two canals: the Grand to the south and the Royal to the north, with the River Liffey running through the middle.
 On the southern and western edges of this district were five British Army barracks.
 Most of the rebels' positions had been chosen to defend against counter-attacks from these barracks.
 The rebels took the positions with ease.
 Civilians were evacuated and policemen were ejected or taken prisoner.
 Windows and doors were barricaded, food and supplies were secured, and first aid posts were set up.
 Barricades were erected on the streets to hinder British Army movement.

-A joint force of about 400 Volunteers and Citizen Army gathered at Liberty Hall under the command of Commandant James Connolly.
+A joint force of about 400 Volunteers and the Citizen Army gathered at Liberty Hall under the command of Commandant James Connolly.
 This was the headquarters battalion, and it also included Commander-in-Chief Patrick Pearse, as well as Tom Clarke, Seán Mac Diarmada and Joseph Plunkett.
 They marched to the General Post Office (GPO) on O'Connell Street, Dublin's main thoroughfare, occupied the building and hoisted two republican flags.
 Pearse stood outside and read the Proclamation of the Irish Republic.
 Copies of the Proclamation were also pasted on walls and handed out to bystanders by Volunteers and newsboys.
 The GPO would be the rebels' headquarters for most of the Rising.
 Volunteers from the GPO also occupied other buildings on the street, including buildings overlooking O'Connell Bridge.
 They took over a wireless telegraph station and sent out a radio broadcast in Morse code, announcing that an Irish Republic had been declared.
 This was the first radio broadcast in Ireland.